ericjdaza/p160524t/README.md

-# p160524t
-This R script generates the propensity-score-based results found in "" by Judith Prochaska et al (2016).
-Note that the two sections with the header "##### Path and variable names: Define." must be uncommented and populated for the script to run properly.
+This R script generates the propensity-score-based results found in the article "Likelihood of Unemployed Smokers vs Nonsmokers Attaining Reemployment in a One-Year Observational Study" by Judith J. Prochaska et al (2016).
+NOTE: The two sections with the header "##### Path and variable names: Define." must be uncommented and populated for the script to run properly.